-- Economic Growth.
+- Economic growth.
 Demand for housing is dependent upon income.
-With higher economic growth and rising incomes people will be able to spend more on houses; this will increase demand and push up prices.
+With higher economic growth and rising incomes, people will be able to spend more on houses; this will increase demand and push up prices.
 In fact, demand for housing is often noted to be income elastic (luxury good); rising incomes leading to a bigger % of income being spent on houses.
-Similarly in a recession, falling incomes will mean people can’t afford to buy and those who lose their job may fall behind in their mortgage payments and end up with their home repossess.
+Similarly, in a recession, falling incomes will mean people can’t afford to buy and those who lose their job may fall behind on their mortgage payments and end up with their home repossessed.

 - Unemployment.
 Related to economic growth is unemployment.
-Clearly when unemployment is rising, less people will be able to afford a house.
+When unemployment is rising, fewer people will be able to afford a house.
 But, even the fear of unemployment may discourage people from entering the property market.

-- Interest Rates.
+- Interest rates.
 Interest rates affect the cost of monthly mortgage payments.
-A period of high interest rates will increase cost of mortgage payments and will cause lower demand for buying a house.
-High interest rates make renting relatively more attractive to buying.
+A period of high-interest rates will increase cost of mortgage payments and will cause lower demand for buying a house.
+High-interest rates make renting relatively more attractive compared to buying.
 Interest rates have a bigger effect if homeowners have large variable mortgages.
-For example, in 1990-92, the sharp rise in interest rates caused a very steep fall in UK house prices because homeowners couldn’t afford the rise in interest rates.
+For example, in 1990-92, the sharp rise in interest rates caused a very steep fall in UK house prices because many homeowners couldn’t afford the rise in interest rates.